Raphael Varane done: The nine players Man Utd have signed from La Liga

-Manchester United are reportedly lining up a move for Real Madrid’s Sergio Reguilon but they’ve had mixed success with their imports from Spain over the years.
+Manchester United have now announced the signing of Raphael Varane from Real Madrid but they’ve had mixed success with their imports from Spain over the years.

 We’ve taken a closer look at the nine players they have signed from La Liga in the Premier League era to see how they have generally fared.